krsmll/gopbd/README.md

 - Restart your command-line interface.
 - Run `goub --help`.

-Executables will be added to Releases when I am absolutely sure it's done.
+Pre-built executables will be added to Releases when I am absolutely sure it's done.

 [About being flagged as virus.](https://go.dev/doc/faq#virus)